wavebeem/wavebeem.com/src/blog/2024-01-27-querying-shadow-dom.md

 title: |
   Querying shadow DOM
 description: |
-  Examples how to query shadow DOM, and when you actually don't want to.
+  Examples of how to query shadow DOM, and when you actually don't want to.
 ---

 ## Inspiration